 Production with Backflushing: General Information

 Backflushing is a method for issuing materials or applying labor costs to production orders when workers record the items produced at a specific operation.
-Acumatica ERP Manufacturing Edition gives you the ability to backflush material and labor costs during item production, as described in the following sections.
+MYOB Acumatica Manufacturing Edition gives you the ability to backflush material and labor costs during item production, as described in the following sections.

 Learning Objectives